 EBRI best practices include, among others:

-- Using individual diagnostic assessments to determine appropriate reading levels and instructional priorities
+- Using individual diagnostic assessments to determine appropriate reading levels for concepts, texts, and instructional priorities

 - Instruction designed around engaging topics and materials that are relevant to learners’ needs